-Did you know the term is actually short for ‘Tai Chi Chuan’, which means “supreme ultimate fist”?
+The name ‘Tai Chi’ is actually short for ‘Tai Chi Chuan’, which means “supreme ultimate fist”.
 It is based on the Taoist principle of yin and yang, which refers to opposing forces that complement each other.
 Based on this principle, softness can conquer strength, and patience can overcome hastiness.

-The original form of consisted of both physical movements and inner cultivation.
+Its original form consisted of both physical movements and inner cultivation.
 In order to attain longevity and better health, the practitioners had to improve their minds and moral character.
 Zhang himself is said to have attained immortality through his Taoist practice.

-While today the spiritual aspects have been largely lost, the physical aspects still have a powerful effect, and they have improved the health and fitness of many people around the world.
+While today, the spiritual teachings have been largely lost, the physical aspects still have a powerful effect, and they have improved the health and fitness of many people around the world.

 Health Benefits of Tai Chi